 Nevertheless, many challenges still remain.
 As data become increasingly available, questions of privacy and security become more prominent.
+Big data are an excellent resource but uncontrolled access can also result in big privacy violations, as seen with the recent Ashley Madison hack [45].
+Like Wikileaks [46] or Edward Snowden's NSA data release [47], gathering large amounts of data in one place opens that data up to susceptibility to hacking or wide release on a scale that was unprecedented only a few years ago.
+This can be a force for public good or a massive violation of privacy.
+As scientists, it behooves us to consider the ethical and moral implications of our work.

-Big data are an excellent resource but can also result in big privacy violations, as seen with the recent Ashley Madison hack [45].
-A growing challenge is the melding of the hard sciences with the social sciences.
-If human behaviour is to be truly understood, modelling must draw upon fields that have expertise in the qualitative understanding of social, cultural and behavioural norms in order to improve our quantitative models [46].
+A growing challenge is the melding of the physical sciences with the social sciences.
+If human behaviour is to be truly understood, modelling must draw upon fields that have expertise in the qualitative understanding of social, cultural and behavioural norms in order to improve our quantitative models [48].